 You may be looking into specialist dyslexia tuition for your child at the moment and be surprised at the cost.
 Perhaps now you are not so surprised that it will be more than a ‘normal’ tutor but that the costs should still be within an affordable, normal range.

 If you have decided that tuition is not an option for you right now, then there is free help available from this blog and my Facebook group, click here to join.
-I also have some online courses which you might find helpful too, click here for more information.

 Apart from 1 to 1 lessons in my area, I also offer consultancy meetings where you can discuss your concerns about your child's learning.
 These can take place online, so you don't have to be near me to benefit from these.
 Contact me to discuss further.